 Employees shall be paid for three (3) days of bereavement leave for regular scheduled time lost due to a death of an employee's spouse, child, parent, parent-in-law, sibling, or such other person living in the household of the employee.
-For special circumstances owing to transportation requirements, the department head may extend be reavement time beyond the date of the funeral.
-Employees can petition the Town Administrator to use be reavement leave for the loss of relations not listed above and the Town Administrator in his/her discretion, may grant be reavement leave of up to three (3) days to the employee in such circumstances.
+For special circumstances owing to transportation requirements, the department head may extend bereavement time beyond the date of the funeral.
+Employees can petition the Town Administrator to use bereavement leave for the loss of relations not listed above and the Town Administrator in their discretion, may grant bereavement leave of up to three (3) days to the employee in such circumstances.